walteraa/barometer/barograph/README.md

 ### Build Application

-Build the image so you can use it locally
+Clone repository, enter folder and then build the image so you can use it locally running

 ```
 docker build -t barograph .